Welcome to St Luke’s –

 on Burton Stone Lane, York.

-Praise the Lord! – something more like a normal Sunday Parish Communion service will begin at St Luke’s on the 1st August.
+Praise the Lord! – something more like a normal Sunday Parish Communion service re-started at St Luke’s on the 1st August.

 Although the government has ended the law making face masks compulsory, we ask all those attending church to continue to wear a face mask, unless you have been exempt from doing so.
 This is to protect and reassure those of us who are clinically vulnerable or anxious about the risk of lifting lockdown.
-Masks feel like a nuisance to many (particularly in the warmer months) but with Covid-19 cases rising rapidly and predicted to continue to do so over the summer months, this would not be a good time to throw these masks away.
+Masks feel like a nuisance to many but with Covid-19 cases still far too common, this would not be a good time to throw these masks away.

 Please do not attend St Luke’s for the time being if you have: